Not Your Grandmother's Cup of Tea by Laurie Bell for Capital Wine & Food , the newsletter of American Institute of Wine and Food

 Oolong teas follow the same process but, after withering and rolling (which breaks the cells of the leaves enough to expose the inner leaf compounds to the air to start the oxidation process), they are allowed to partially oxidize.
 There are varying degrees of oxidation, from two to eighty percent, depending on the type of oolong being produced.
 Black teas are allowed to fully oxidize before drying which is what gives them their darker color.

-Pu Erh teas are rare and expensive when they are aged for many years.
+Pu Erh teas (a category of Dark teas) are rare and expensive when they are aged for many years.
 During processing, a small amount of moisture is left in the leaves to allow fermentation to occur (not the same as oxidation, although those terms are unfortunately and incorrectly used interchangeably).
 Over time, this results in a very earthy aroma and taste in the Pu Erhs.
 They are quite often sold in little tablets, nuggets or large bricks.

 The most visually stunning teas to be recently introduced to the American market go by several names – artisan tea, art tea, flowering tea, blossoming tea, blooming tea, hand crafted tea, showplace tea and mudan tea.
 All of these names describe this fascinating addition to the beverage world.
 These specialty teas are hand tied whole leaves shaped into agate-sized balls, or into mushroom or bullet shapes that quite often encase a dried flower.
 Use a clear teapot, mug or even a wineglass in order to watch the blooming of these enchanting teas.
 Most, upon opening, look like a sea anemone with any variety of flower dancing happily above it.
 Jasmine, osmanthus, lily, marigold and globe amaranth are some of the flowers featured as the tea leaves unfurl.
 It is a spectacular show and quite a conversation piece.